-The Rohming Robots is a 4-H project club operating out of Charleston, South Carolina created for the purpose of competing in the FIRST Tech Challenge competition and furthering the outreach and public knowledge of STEM and the like.
+The Rohming Robots are a FIRST Tech Challenge team based in Charleston, South Carolina.
+It was created for the purpose of competing in the FIRST Tech Challenge competition and furthering the outreach and public knowledge of STEM and the like.
 The Rohming Robots was formed in 2014 as a combination of two homeschooled FIRST Lego League teams.
-The original members consisted of Aaron, Benjamin, Brandon, Gray, Jacob, Matthew, Nicholas, and Richard(Graduated).
+The original members consisted of Aaron, Benjamin, Brandon, Gray, Jacob, Matthew, Nicholas, and Richard.

-Our first season was know as Cascade Effect.
+Our first season was Cascade Effect.
 During this pilot season, we had to undertake many new activities.
 Initial branding was important, with a team name and logo being chosen early on in the season.
 Once this was completed, we moved on to expanding our presence in the community.
 For the first time our team had to look for fundraising in order to be able to compete.
-We took part in many STEM events in the Charleston area by demonstrating our robot in an effort to obtain sponsors.
-We also created a rudimentary business plan in order to reach larger companies.
-At this time we also had to work on a new robot unlike any we had used before.
-Metal parts and complicated wiring, we had to create a very basic design in order to understand how the competition would function.
-Our inexperience led us to strive to do more than we were capable of in the competition competitively.
-However, our over-preparation led to us winning first place Think Award for our engineering notebook.
+We created a rudimentary business plan in order to reach large companies.
+We also had to work on a new robot unlike any we had used before, and created a very basic design in order to understand how the competition would function.
+We won first place Think Award for our engineering notebook.

 In our second season, called Res-Q, we strove to be more direct in our approach to everything.
 For the competition, we focused on one aspect of the game to be flawless at, and ignored most of the other actions.
 This allowed us to win first place in robot at State, as our robot was the most consistent one there.
 We won the first place Inspire Award and won second place in the Think Award.